Marshall Amps

 Founded in London by Jim Marshall in the early sixties, Marshall Amps have become known for their distinctive ‘mid-pushed’ tone.
 This means that the mid-range is louder than the bass and treble.
 This is perfect for rock music as it cuts through the mix like a knife and gives guitar solos a singing, vocal quality.
 Later Marshall Amps, such as the JCM800 and JCM900, produced more gain and were used by such bands as Guns ‘n’ Roses, Metallica and Megadeth.

-These days, popular Marshall lines include the DSL Series affordable and versatile all-valve amps; and the MG Series, brilliant practice amps for beginners.
+These days, popular Marshall guitar amps include the DSL Series affordable and versatile all-valve amps; and the MG Series, brilliant practice amps for beginners.